 separate policy considerations apply to many aspects of personal and corporate insolvencies and there was not sufficient evidence that a one-size-all approach would necessarily optimise outcomes for stakeholders; and

-the regulation of corporate insolvency has important links with other parts of the corporate regulatory framework, in particular the regulation of officer and corporate misconduct in the lead up to or during an insolvency event.
+the regulation of corporate insolvency has important links with other parts of the corporate regulatory framework, in particular the regulation of officer and corporate misconduct in the lead up to or during an insolvency event and so there are benefits in having the corporate regulator administer both aspects of the law.

 The current framework for the regulation of corporate insolvency practitioners has been subject to consistent criticism since the commencement of a Senate Economics References Committee (the Senate Committee) inquiry into corporate insolvency practitioners and administrators in 2009 (the 2010 Senate Inquiry).